MooersLab/pymolsnips/README.md

 As a beginner, you should ease off editing your *init.el* file if it has grown to 500 lines in the first several weeks of using Emacs.
 A good practice is to add one package at a time and master each added package before adding another new package.

-I find that the editing of*init.el* file occurs in widely spaced bouts.
+I find that editing of *init.el* file occurs in widely spaced bouts.
 Once everything is working to your satisfication, there may be long periods of productivity during which there is no compelling need to fiddle with the *init.el* file.

 Many Emacs users have shared their *init.el* files on GitHub.